 - Exercise: Certain types of exercise may help reduce your back pain.

 - Use a heating pad: Many people find heat to an effective soothing tool that can help alleviate lower back pain as well.
-Click here to choose the best heat pad for lower back pain.

 What are the best sitting and sleeping positions for lower back pain?